decentralised-dataexchange/aries-playground/credential-issue-and-verification-api-user-guide.md

 	* checking credentials
 	* generating proof
 	* sending proof to Travel Company

+**NOTE:** The proof and veification in this flow is set to automated in the startup.sh `  --auto-respond-presentation-proposal --auto-respond-presentation-request --auto-verify-presentation \`

+For non-automated flow, the above lines should be removed in the agent configuration.
+Presentation need to be sent by Alice in this scenario.

 3. From Travel Company, we can use `GET /present-proof/records` to see the proof sent by Alice.
 The `presentation_exchange_id` is the identifier of the presentation proof and state will tell you the current status of the presented proof.